 The site dates back to the BC era, but its role as a historical location had been amplified within the age of the Nabatean Kingdom during the first century AD.
 It is known for housing 130 spectacular tombs that are carved in the stone.

-The second historical site to be announced as a World Heritage Site by UNESCO, Turaif, which dates back to the fifteenth century, has a unique historical significance that is stemmed from it being the first capital of the Kingdom of Saudi Arabia, as well as being a pivotal trade hub during the 16th, 17th, and 18th centuries before it has been conquered by the Ottoman Empire.
+The second historical site to be announced as a World Heritage Site by UNESCO, Turaif, which dates back to the fifteenth century, has a unique historical significance that is stemmed from it is the first capital of the Kingdom of Saudi Arabia, as well as being a pivotal trade hub during the 16th, 17th, and 18th centuries before it has been conquered by the Ottoman Empire.

 Turaif is a fortified district within Deraiyah, one of the major and the fastest growing cities of the kingdom that is located 20 kilometers away from its capital, Riyadh.
 The district is known for housing an abundance of palaces, mosques and administrative buildings that date back to the early days of the Saudi Arabian Kingdom.
 It has been proclaimed as a World Heritage Site in 2010.